CodeIR

 "Going from Behavior to exact source with CodeIR expand was fast.
 I knew what I was looking for before reading the code."

 If you use the tool we would love to hear about Claude's experience.
-We encourage you to ask him and share his feedback (and yours) to SOMEWHERE.
+We encourage you to ask him and share his feedback (and yours) in our Claude Feedback thread.